Sidney Reilly: Stealing weapon plans

 In 1909, when the German Kaiser was expanding the war machine of Imperial Germany, British intelligence had scant knowledge regarding the types of weapons being forged inside Germany's war plants.
 At the behest of British intelligence, Reilly was sent to obtain the plans for the weapons.
 Reilly arrived in Essen, Germany, disguised as a Baltic shipyard worker by the name of Karl Hahn.
 Having prepared his cover identity by learning to weld at a Sheffield engineering firm, Reilly obtained a low-level position as a welder at the Krupp Gun Works plant in Essen.
-Soon he joined the plant fire brigade and persuaded its foreman that a set of plant schematics were needed to indicate the position of fire extinguishers and hydrants.
-These schematics were soon lodged in the foreman's office for members of the fire brigade to consult, and Reilly set about using them to locate the plans.
+He soon joined the plant fire brigade and persuaded the foreman of the importance of having plant schematics that indicated the locations of fire extinguishers and hydrants.
+These schematics were soon placed in the foreman's office for the fire brigade members to consult, and Reilly began using them to locate the plans.

-In the early morning hours, Reilly picked the lock of the office where the plans were kept and was discovered by the foreman whom he then strangled before completing the theft.
+In the early morning hours, Reilly picked the lock of the office where the plans were kept but was discovered by the foreman, whom he then strangled before completing the theft.
 From Essen, Reilly took a train to a safe house in Dortmund.
 Tearing the plans into four pieces, he mailed each separately so that if one were lost, the other three would still reveal the essence of the plans.
 Biographer Cook questions the veracity of this incident but concedes that German factory records show a Karl Hahn was indeed employed by the Essen plant during this time and that a plant fire brigade existed.

-In fact, before the First World War, he is alleged to have operated in Russia (from September 1905 to April 1914, assistant naval attaché of Great Britain), then in Europe.
-By April 1912 Reilly returned to St. Petersburg where he assumed the role of a wealthy businessman and helped to form the Wings Aviation Club.
-In the reference book "All Petersburg" he was listed as "antique dealer, collector".
+In fact, before the First World War, he is alleged to have operated in Russia (from September 1905 to April 1914, as an assistant naval attaché of Great Britain) and then in Europe.
+By April 1912, Reilly returned to St. Petersburg, where he assumed the role of a wealthy businessman and helped to form the Wings Aviation Club.
+In the reference book "All Petersburg", he was listed as an "antique dealer, collector".
 Here he took a new wife, Nadezhda, without dissolving his marriage to Margaret.
-He resumed his friendship with Alexander Grammatikov who was an Okhrana agent and a fellow member of the club.
+He resumed his friendship with Alexander Grammatikov, an Okhrana agent and a fellow club member.
 Writers Richard Deacon and Edward Van Der Rhoer assert that Reilly actually was an Ochrana double agent at this point.
 Deacon claims he was tasked with befriending and profiling Sir Basil Zaharoff, the international arms salesman and representative of Vickers-Armstrong Munitions Ltd. Another Reilly biographer, Richard B. Spence, claims that during this assignment Reilly learned "le systeme" from Zaharoff — the strategy of playing all sides against each other to maximise financial profit.
 However, biographer Andrew Cook asserts there is scant evidence of any relationship between Reilly and Zaharoff.